unobatbayar/MongoDB/README.md

 # -- Cloud --

-MongoDB Atlas requires no payments and can be used instantly upon creating an account -> https://cloud.mongodb.com Create an username and password with Read/Write and use them in below code to connect directly.
+MongoDB Atlas requires no payments and can be used instantly upon creating an account -> https://cloud.mongodb.com Create an username and password with Read/Write permission and use them in below code to connect directly.
 Make sure you add your current IP address, otherwise it will be rejected.

 # Run